hvitis/CodingChallange/README.md

 21. CSS allows complete and total control over the style of a hypertext document.
 The only way this can be illustrated in a way that gets people excited is by demonstrating what it can truly be, once the reins are placed in the hands of those able to create beauty from structure. http://www.csszengarden.com/
 22. Note: The callback function is not run unless called by its containing function, it is called back.
 Hence, the term call back function
 23. I promise to do this whenever that is true.
 If it isn't true, then I won't.
+24. Another important thing to notice is that even though we are doing two different asynchronous requests we only have one .catch() where we handle our errors.
+That’s because any error that occurs in the Promise chain will stop further execution and an error will end up in the next .catch() in the chain.
+25.